What is Amazon Redshift Data Warehouse?

 - Leader Node: The leader node is responsible for all communications with client applications.
 The leader node also manages the coordination of compute nodes.
 Query parsing and execution plan development is also the responsibility of the leader node.
 On receiving a query the leader node creates the execution plan and assigns the compiled code to compute nodes.
 A portion of the data is assigned to each compute node.
 The final aggregation of the results is performed by the leader node.

-Redshift allows the users to select from two types nodes – Dense Storage nodes and Dense Compute node.
+Redshift allows the users to select from two types of nodes – Dense Storage nodes and Dense Compute nodes.
 Customers can select them based on the nature of their requirements – whether it is storage heavy or compute-heavy.
 Redshift’s cluster can be upgraded by increasing the number of nodes or upgrading individual node capacity or both.

 Internally the compute nodes are partitioned into slices with each slice having a portion of CPU and memory allocated to it.
 The node slices will work in parallel to complete the work that is allocated by the leader node.